berkaycubuk/ig_scraper/README.md

 # ig_scraper v1.0.1
-PHP based instagram scraper without login!
+PHP based instagram scraper without login or API!

+## DISCLAIMER!
+We do not take responsibility for anything that can happen, you take responsibility for all kinds of things you do.
+For business projects please contact with Instagram.

 ## Installation